ndau/commands/docker/README.md

 ## Build

 1. Install Docker
-1. Put `machine_user_key` from 1password into the `<commands>/docker` directory to gain access to private oneiro-ndev repos at image build time
+1. Put `machine_user_key` from 1password into the `<commands>` directory to gain access to private oneiro-ndev repos at image build time
 1. Run `<commands>/docker/bin/buildimage.sh` to build the `ndauimage` locally

 ## Run